mosaicnetworks/monetd/docs/monetd_commands.rst

 The ``build`` subcommand initialises the bare-bones configuration to start ``monetd``.
 It uses one of the accounts from the keystore to define a network consisting of a unique node, which is automatically added to the PoA whitelist.
-Additionally, all the accounts in [datadir]/keystore are credited with a large amount of tokens in the genesis file.
+Additionally, all the accounts in the keystore are credited with a large amount of tokens in the genesis file.
 This command is mostly used for testing.

 If the ``--address`` flag is omitted, the first non-loopback address for this instance is used.

 .. include:: _static/includes/monetd_help_config_build.txt
     :code: bash

 Pull
 ~~~~

 The ``pull`` subcommand is used to join an existing network.
 It takes the
 address of a running peer, and downloads the following set of files into the
-configuration directory [datadir]:
+configuration directory <config>:

 - babble/peers.json         : The current validator-set
 - babble/peers.genesis.json : The initial validator-set